ibm-cloud-docs/vmwaresolutions/vmonic/faq_usage-meter.md

 {: #faq_usage-meter-how-to-install}
 {: faq}

 All existing customers receive an email about how to install and register Usage Meter.
-Detailed information and instructions on what actions are required will be available in the {{site.data.keyword.cloud_notm}} for VMware Solutions documentation.
+Detailed information and instructions on what actions are required are available in the {{site.data.keyword.cloud_notm}} for VMware Solutions documentation.

 ## Can Usage Meter be deployed in offline mode?
 {: #faq_usage-meter-offline-mode}